ofekshmu/BankDashBoard/README.md

 local repor contains personal information such as bank account and other numbers to validate when reading the xls files. these files will not appear in this repo

+## Selenium

+1. Downloading edge/chrome driver (Fllow this instructions for downlo ading the edge driver)
+2.

 # Notes